 Mary Church Terrell was an African American writer, educator and social activist who advocated for racial equality and women’s suffrage in the late 19th and early 20th century.

-She taught in the Latin department at M Street school, the first African American public high school in the nation.
+Mary Church Terrell taught in the Latin department at M Street school, the first African American public high school in the nation.
 Terrell was also a charter member of the National Association for the Advancement of Colored People (1909), the co-founder and first President of the National Association of Colored Women (1896), a member of the Colored Women’s League of Washington (1894), and a founding member of the National Association of College Women (1910).

 In 1892, when an old friend, Thomas Moss, was lynched in Memphis by white people because his business competed with theirs, Terrell’s activism intensified.
 She joined Ida B. Wells-Barnett in anti-lynching campaigns but her politics mainly focused on the notion that the societal advancement of black people could end racial discrimination.
 She believed that black people could progress by advancing themselves and other members of the race through education, work, and community activism.